aaron-grau/curic/ruby/homeworks/git-workflow-exercises.md

 If you haven't installed git, install it [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+### Set Your Identity

+GitHub uses the email you set in your Git configuration to associate commits to your GitHub account.
+(This is how you get green squares!)

+Test if you have your email set by running `git config --global user.email` in your terminal.
+If it's blank, type `git config --global user.email "example@email.com"` to set it.

 ### Initialize git

 Make a new folder on your computer.  `cd` into it and save a sample file (you can put whatever you want in the file).